w3ctag/extensible-web-report-card/index.md

 ## Criteria

-- How well does a particular specification or technology implement the extensibility approach outlined in the Extensible Web Manifesto?
+- How well does a particular specification or technology implement the extensibility approach outlined in the [Extensible Web Manifesto](http://extensiblewebmanifesto.org)?
-- Has the spec exposed a low-level capabiloty?
+- Has the spec exposed a low-level capability?
 - Does the spec have a good layering story?

 ## Overall Discussion